jupiter0fire/OoTMMR_tracker_pack/README.md

 - Click on a dungeon name to mark it as a mq dungeon (white letters = regular dungeon, red letters = mq dungeon).

-- For best results use keysanity options to see the new checks and items added with the newest upodates.
+- For best results use keysanity options to see the new checks and items added with the newest updates.

 ## Unsupported Settings